SPOTLIGHT Leadership & Coaching: Interview with Julia Milner, PhD. & Professor of Leadership

-The Global MBA programme has a new Academic Director!
 Professor Julia Milner, PhD, has been teaching Leadership to EDHEC MBA participants since 2016.
 An award-winning academic and practitioner with an international career, she is particularly interested in the way leaders can also be coaches.
-We sat down with her to discuss her vision for the MBA.
+We sat down with her to discuss her vision of leadership coaching.

 Based on your research and on your experience as a Management Consultant, how would you convince sceptics that coaching nourishes leadership?